Cloud Computing Platform as a Service (PaaS)

 The PaaS applications are event-oriented which poses resource constraints on applications, i.e., they have to answer a request in a given interval of time.

 Since PaaS applications are dependent on network, they must explicitly use cryptography and manage security exposures.

 Here are the characteristics of PaaS service model:

 PaaS offers browser based development environment.
 It allows the developer to create database and edit the application code either via Application Programming Interface or point-and-click tools.

 PaaS provides built-in security, scalability, and web service interfaces.

-PaaS provides built-in tools for defining workflow and approval processes and defining business rules.
+PaaS provides built-in tools for defining workflow, approval processes, and business rules.

-It is easy to integrate with other applications on the same platform.
+It is easy to integrate PaaS with other applications on the same platform.

 PaaS also provides web services interfaces that allow us to connect the applications outside the platform.

-The Stand-alone PaaS works as an independent entity for a specific function.
-It does not include licensing, technical dependencies on specific SaaS applications.
+The stand-alone PaaS works as an independent entity for a specific function.
+It does not include licensing or technical dependencies on specific SaaS applications.